 Yes, of course - but because pets are not people (and don’t have a VOICE) , most people simply gloss over this otherwise large “elephant in the room”.

-Financial bias in scientific studies have always been and will likely always be problematic.
+Financial bias in scientific studies has always been and will likely always be problematic.

 Unfortunately, it’s obvious that due to the structure of the pet food industry, a large-scale “evidence” based study on commercial pet food will not come easily.